How Does Light Affect Seed Germination Success Rate?

 These tend to be flower plant seeds that are either very tiny or wind-born, such as poppy, geranium, or impatiens.

-Other seeds like to be in the dark and at room temperature levels for germination.
+Other seeds like to be in the dark and at room temperature for germination.

 Not All Plant Seeds Germinate The Same

-Some plant seeds need chilling, and exposure to temperatures below normal temps before the seeds will show signs of germination.
+Some plant seeds need chilling and exposure to temperatures below normal before they will show signs of germination.

-Other seeds need scarification. a general term for scarification is the processes that weaken or damage the outer seed coat, such as scarring, boiling, or light chemical treatment.
+Other seeds need scarification.
+A general term for scarification is the process that weakens or damages the outer seed coat, such as scarring, boiling, or light chemical treatment.

-When it comes down to Chilling and scarification simulate the natural cause of damage that occurs is when the seeds pass through an animal’s stomach, or when it undergoes repeated cycles of freezing and thawing during the winter.
+When it comes down to chilling and scarification, the natural cause of damage that occurs is when the seeds pass through an animal’s stomach or when it undergoes repeated cycles of freezing and thawing during the winter.

 What’s the best way to germinate seeds?